wassmi/TLDR-science/index.md

 ## Step 6: Analyzing the Text using OpenAI GPT-4
 --------------------------------------------

-* Chose OpenAI GPT-4 for its large context window and ability to analyze long pieces of text
+* Chose OpenAI GPT-4o mini for its large context window and ability to analyze long pieces of text
-* Used the OpenAI API to send the extracted text to GPT-4 for analysis
+* Used the OpenAI API to send the extracted text to GPT-4o mini for analysis
 * Received the analyzed text and summary from GPT-4 and stored it in the database

 ### app.py